manimino/ducks/dbox/mutable/how_it_works.md

     })
 ```

-On `FilterBox.find()`:
+On `DBox.find()`:
- - FilterBox breaks the query down into individual attribute value lookups.
+ - DBox breaks the query down into individual attribute value lookups.
  - The object IDs associated with the query attribute values are retrieved from MutableAttrIndex.
  - Set operations like `intersect` are performed on the object IDs to get a final set.
  - The object IDs are mapped to objects, which are then returned.